ahmedsiham/cognitive_tests_group_6/Maths_Test/README.md

 - the first two letters of your birth city.
 - the first two letters of your favorite vegetable.

-> [enter]

-Once you've generated your ID, proceed with the test.
+Once you've generated your ID and inputted your ID into the answer box, proceed with the test.

 3) TEST INSTRUCTIONS: